raft-tech/raft-tech.github.io/services-devsecops.md

   service3:
     head: Pipeline Driven
     img: /assets/Pipeline_Driven.svg
     txt: We believe in a cloud native environment most things should be automated.
-Whether that’d be finding CVEs at the time of building container images, static/dynamic code analysis, runtime security, testing, or deploying, our team prepares pipelines that trigger all these things at the time of merge into master branch
+Whether that would be finding CVEs at the time of building container images, static/dynamic code analysis, runtime security, testing, or deploying, our team prepares pipelines that trigger all these things at the time of merge into master branch
   service4:
     head: Continuous Monitoring
     img: /assets/Continuous_Monitoring.svg
-    txt: Receiving Authority To Operate (ATO) shouldn’t be one all and be all for the solution.
-Rather than spending man hours to periodically manually going through the compliance of the security controls, our team believes in continuous monitoring that is triggered at the time of any change to the system.
+    txt: Receiving Authority To Operate (ATO) shouldn’t be-all and end-all for the solution.
+Rather than spending man hours to periodically manually go through the compliance of the security controls, our team believes in continuous monitoring that is triggered at the time of any change to the system.
   service5:
     head: Immutable
     img: /assets/immutability.svg
     txt: Null Pointer Exceptions and Buffer Overflows are a thing of the past when using Immutable structures and pattern matching.
-At the core of our teams approach to immutability is automation.
+At the core of our team's approach to immutability is automation.
 We automate every part of the deployment down to the lowest level so that any change in a deployed system requires deploying a new system.
   service6:
     head: GitOps
     img: /assets/gitops.svg